Karina Da Paixao Teixeira Karina Da Paixao Teixeira

 If you have experienced this, you already know what I am describing.
 And you may also know the particular confusion that follows: the sense that something is happening that the rational mind cannot fully account for.
 You were fine a moment ago.
 And now you are not.
 And there is no clean explanation for the distance between those two states.

-I have been sitting with this question for a long time, both as a clinician and as a person who knows this experience from the inside.
 There is something in the clinical literature that begins to explain what is happening, and something beyond the literature that I keep returning to, something harder to name but closer to the truth of what I observe in sessions and in myself.

 I want to try to put both of those things together here.